Russians take Ukraine nuclear plant; no radiation after fire

 “It’s 2022 and the situation hasn’t changed,” Shybalov said.
 “It’s scary to think what will happen when our children will be born.”

 Karmanau reported from Lviv, Ukraine.
 Chernov reported from Mariupol, Ukraine.
-Sergei Grits in Odesa, Ukraine; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Jamey Keaten in Geneva; Vanessa Gera in Warsaw, Poland; and other AP journalists from around the world contributed to this report.
+Sergei Grits in Odesa, Ukraine; Jamey Keaten in Geneva; Vanessa Gera in Warsaw, Poland; Frank Jordans in Berlin; Matt Sedensky in New York; Robert Burns in Washington; and other AP journalists from around the world contributed to this report.

 Follow the AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine